-This project supports replacement of the current Police Department Records Management System (RMS) as the existing software has reached its end-of-life and is no longer supported by the vendor.
+This project supports replacement of the current Police Department Records Management System (RMS) .
 This project will impact nearly all aspects of police work and police information collection.

-This project aims to replace the current Police Records Management system (ILEADS) with the next generation case management solution that fully utilizes and supports the present and future police department needs and business processes, maintains close integration with the current 9-1-1 Dispatch (Computer Aided Dispatch - CAD) system, and eliminates existing system limitations including persistent deficiencies in connectivity with mobile units.
-The lack of a persistent connection between the police vehicles and the database caused performance issues when officers interact with citizens and transmit reports.
+This project aims to replace the current Police Records Management system (ILEADS) with the next generation case management solution that fully utilizes and supports the present and future police department needs and business processes, and maintains close integration with the current 9-1-1 Dispatch (Computer Aided Dispatch - CAD) system.